-Note: You can use RPL or PXE (sometimes it is called DHCP) with the ThinkPad port replicator with advanced EtherJet function, the option of the ThinkPad computer.
-If your computer is attached to the ThinkPad port replicator with advanced EtherJet function and you want to use RPL or PXE, you need to set up PXE or RPL by using a Advanced EtherJet Feature flash utility diskette that is supplied with the ThinkPad port replicator with advanced EtherJet function.
+Note: You can use RPL or PXE (sometimes it is called DHCP) with the Port Replicator with Advanced EtherJet feature, the option of the ThinkPad computer.
+If your computer is attached to the Port Replicator with Advanced EtherJet feature and you want to use RPL or PXE, you need to set up PXE or RPL by using a Advanced EtherJet Feature flash utility diskette that is supplied with the Port Replicator with Advanced EtherJet feature.

-DMI is a standard defined by the Desktop Management Task Force (DMTF) for gathering information about the hardware and software in your computer so that network administrators can remotely monitor and control it.
+4 DMI is a standard defined by the Desktop Management Task Force (DMTF) for gathering information about the hardware and software in your computer so that network administrators can remotely monitor and control it.